RiRi9527/MERN-EZCHECK-DEMO/README.md

 1. Things I did
    Frontend:

-   - Use vite, react, and typescripte, and tailwindss/shadcn/ui to build
+   - Use Vite, React, TypeScript, and TailwindCSS/ShadCN/UI to build
    - Use react-big-calendar to create an effect similar to Google Calendar using third-party libraries
    - Use react-query to handle REST API CRUD operations, manage caching, and more